micah-0w0/Bingo/README.md

 - **Lightweight, modular design** that’s easy to extend

 #### Motivation
-For my CS50 final project, I wanted to build something that blends logic, UI design, and real‑time interaction.
+I wanted to build something that blends logic, UI design, and real‑time interaction.
 A Bingo runner is simple enough to implement cleanly, but flexible enough to expand with features like multiple bingo game modes or text to speech number calling.

 #### How It Works
 First, the user can choose to start a new game or join a running game.
 A new game is created and added to the games table in bingo.db.
 The game host gains control of a ball and can press a button to roll new bingo numbers.
 Bingo numbers are updated in the called_numbers table of the bingo database and on the side of the screen labeled "Previous Numbers".
 After the player joins a running game, a board is generated for them and stored within the boards table in bingo.db.
 The player clicks numbers on their board to score and can press a button that shows their game details when they have bingo.
 After, the game host can enter the player's game details which will verify that they won bingo.